-Our image service packages start at a $75 one-off payment, through to monthly subscription costs based on platform usage.
-If you are interested in seeing the platform’s full features and functionality, you can request a customised demo here.
+No – we provide accurate, affordable imagery packages starting from $75 through to bespoke packages for higher satellite imagery usage.
+If you’re interested in seeing the platform’s full features and functionality, you can request a customised demo here.

 How can I view live/real-time satellite images?

-Alongside a one-off purchase package, Bird.i provides a number of different subscription options for buying satellite images.
-Each subscription package comes with an associated number of credits.
+Bird.i provides a number of different package options for browsing and buying satellite images.
+Each package comes with a number of credits which are used to browse and download imagery as you please.
 More information about each level of pricing is available here.